Mte90/espanso-typofixer/readme.md

 ## How generate a Espanso package

-The words/typos list are in the words folder in JSON format, the [generator.py](https://github.com/Mte90/espanso-typofixer/blob/master/generator.py) script generate the `.yml` files for the various languages (for dependencies check the `requirements.txt` file).
+The [generator.py](https://github.com/Mte90/espanso-typofixer/blob/master/generator.py) script generate the `.yml` files for the various languages (for dependencies check the `requirements.txt` file).

 ## TODO